Your cookie preferences

 Do I need to cancel my broadband before switching?

-Broadband providers like BTSky, NOW Broadband, Plusnet, EE, and TalkTalk all operate on the same Openreach broadband network, so switching between them is very straightforward.
+As broadband providers like BTSky, NOW Broadband, Plusnet, EE, and TalkTalk all operate on the same Openreach broadband network, switching between them has always been very straightforward.

-However, if your switch involves a provider with its own network – Virgin Media, Hyperoptic, Community Fibre, etc – you may need to cancel your current contract yourself.
+However, until recently, if your switch involved a provider with its own network – Virgin Media, Hyperoptic, Community Fibre, or another full fibre-only provider – you would've needed to cancel your current contract yourself.

 What are the costs associated with switching broadband providers?